 Art & Design at KS4

-At KS4 we offer three courses through the exam board OCR; GCSE Fine Art, GCSE Applied Art, and where appropriate, Entry Level Art & Design in order to enable as many pupils as possible to have access.
+At KS4 we offer AQA; GCSE Art & Design, and where appropriate, Entry Level Art & Design with OCR in order to enable as many pupils as possible to have access.

-Both GCSE courses are comprised of 60% controlled assessment in which the theme or project brief is set by the department, and 40% set task (exam project) with a wide choice of briefs set by the exam board.
+The GCSE course is comprised of 60% controlled assessment in which the theme or project brief is set by the department, and 40% set task (exam project) with briefs set by the exam board.